ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 # Appendix: Reference

 Type annotations (or "type hints") declare the expected data types of variables, function parameters, and return values.
-Python remains _dynamically typed_ at runtime--these hints are not enforced by the interpreter and are mainly for static analysis and documentation.
+Python remains _dynamically typed_ at runtime--these annotations are not enforced by the interpreter and are mainly for static analysis and documentation.
-Tools like type checkers (e.g., mypy, PyRight) and IDEs use the hints to catch errors or suggest code completions.
+Tools like type checkers (e.g., mypy, PyRight) and IDEs use the annotations to catch errors or suggest code completions.
-Python's core team has no plan to make type hints mandatory; they are optional aids to improve code quality.
+Python's core team has no plan to make type annotations mandatory; they are optional aids to improve code quality.

 ## Introduction via PEPs

 Function annotation syntax was first introduced by PEP 3107 (Python 3.0) with no fixed semantics.
-PEP 484 (Python 3.5) later defined a standard for using these annotations as _type hints_, establishing a formal type hinting system.
+PEP 484 (Python 3.5) later defined a standard for using these annotations as _type hints_, establishing a formal type annotation system.
 The `typing` module provides a standardized vocabulary of types.
 This enables _gradual typing_--code can be partially or fully annotated, and type checkers will treat unannotated parts as dynamically typed (effectively type `Any`).